 There is a common misconception that you can only invest in one ISA portfolio in a single tax year.
 While it’s true that you can only invest in a single ISA of each type in a given tax year, there is no limit to the number of portfolios that can exist within it.

-So, to add yet more flexibility to our platform, we recently introduced the option for investors to hold more than one portfolio within the same ISA.
+For ultimate flexibility on our platform, we allow investors to hold more than one portfolio within the same ISA.
 This means having portfolios with different risk levels all in one transparent, manageable place.

 How to open an additional portfolio

 Setting up a second ISA portfolio is easy.
-All you need to go is sign in to your account, click ‘Add portfolio’ and go through that short process again.
+All you need to do is sign in to your account, click ‘Add portfolio’ and go through that short process again.

 You’ll be given options again for the chosen risk level of the portfolio, which are decided by the suitability algorithm we use.
 It’ll match you with portfolios that suit your financial situation.
 Once this is selected, you’re ready to go.